dbmdz/solr-ocrhighlighting/README.md

 # Solr Configuration

 Using the plugin requires some configuration in your `solrconfig.xml`.
-For one, you have to tell Solr's highlighting component to use the OCR Highlighter for your OCR format (hOCR, ALTO or MiniOCR).
+For one, you have to define a search component to add the OCR highlighting information for your OCR format (hOCR, ALTO or MiniOCR) to the response.
-Also, you will have to specify which of your fields contain OCR text (i.e. the `solrconfig` is tied to the schema):
+Also, you will have to specify which of your fields contain OCR text (i.e. the `solrconfig` is currently tied to the schema):

 ```xml
 <config>